Liver transplant hope for bile duct cancer patients

 Summary

 This study looks at whether a liver transplant can help people with a certain type of advanced bile duct cancer that hasn't spread.
-Participants first receive chemotherapy to control the cancer, then undergo a liver transplant.
+Participants will first receive chemotherapy to control the cancer, then undergo a liver transplant.
 The goal is to see if this approach helps them live longer compared to chemotherapy alone.
-The study involves 30 adults whose cancer has been stable or improved after at least 6 months of chemotherapy.
+The study involves 30 adults whose cancer has been stable or shrunk with at least 6 months of chemotherapy.

 Disclaimer Read more